Coffee Drink

 Mild

-Dialing In And Troubleshooting
+Dialing in and Troubleshooting

 If a meia de leite is too milky, reduce the milk or use a double shot.
 If it's too sharp, add a little milk, but adjust the ratio rather than adding sugar.
 If the milk tastes cooked, you overheated it; 60-65 °C gives a cleaner result.
 If the coffee is bitter, shorten the espresso extraction or coarsen the grind slightly.
 The best adjustment here is ratio, not sugar.

-History And Culture
+History and Culture

 Meia de Leite is one of the core milk drinks of Portugal's coffee-ordering system.
 The name means "half milk," which explains the logic: where a galão is milky and tall-glass-served, a meia de leite is more cup-focused and keeps more coffee flavor.
 When the coffee-to-milk ratio is 1:1, it's a meia de leite, served in a large cup; a galão comes in a tall glass.
 Culturally it suits Portuguese breakfasts and anyone wanting a light but coffee-forward milk drink.
-A galão reads as a long, sit-out milk coffee; a meia de leite is a more compact, balanced morning drink.
+A galão reads as a long, slow-table milk coffee; a meia de leite is a more compact, balanced morning drink.
 For home use it's the more homestyle option, less milk, shorter, and coffee-forward.
 It became popular as a breakfast drink in the early 20th century.

 Editor's Take